bem/bem-xjst/migration/README.md

 `cd ../`

-`./bin/bem-xjst-migrate ./path-to-templates/ 7 8`
+`./migration/lib/index.js --input ./path-to-templates/ --from 7 --to 8`

 where
  * `7` is current bem-xjst version on your project
  * `8` is major version to migrate.

-Notice that templates in `./path-to-templates` will be overwritten.
+Notice that templates in `./path-to-templates/` will be overwritten.

 ## Codestyle config